-There are a few different ownership options available depending on the Plan you choose.
+There are a number of different ownership options available depending on the Plan you choose.
 The different types of ownership determine how the premiums are funded and may have different tax implications in respect of the premiums and benefits paid.
-An adviser can help you decide which ownership option is suitable to meet your needs.
+Your adviser can help you decide which ownership option is suitable to meet your needs.
 More information on tax and structuring insurance through superannuation can be found in Section 7 and Section 8.If you are structuring your Accelerated Protection insurance through TAL Super, you must also read the 'Accelerated Protection through TAL Super PDS'.

-₽° (%) \$ \$
+F W. \$ \$

 Ownership structure Life Insurance TPD Insurance Critical Illness Insurance Child's Critical Illness Insurance Income Protection

-Individual ~ ✓ ~ × ~
+Individual ~ ~ ~ × ~

-Superannuation ✓ ✓ × × ~
+Superannuation ✓ ~ × × ~

-Trust ~ ~ ~ ✓ ×
+Trust ~ ~ ~ ✓ ~

-Company/business ✓ ✓ ~ × ✓
+Company/business ✓ ~ ✓ × ✓

-Joint ✓ ✓ ~ ✓ ×
+Joint ✓ ~ ✓ ✓ ×

 Parent/guardian × × × ✓ ×